Illinois State offers 41 accredited professional educator programs, including 28 undergraduate education programs.

 Clinical experiences can take place as soon as a student enters a teacher education program.
 Students observe in a variety of diverse settings, including urban classrooms, classrooms with special needs populations, and community agencies serving youth.
 Students spend at least 100 clinical hours working in classrooms with P-12 students.
 The capstone of each program is the student teaching experience, which takes place during a student's last semester (some majors offer year-long placements).

 Numerous scholarship opportunities are available to teacher education majors across campus.
-Apply to education scholarships March 1-31 of every year.
+The preferred education scholarships application dates are October 15-November 15 each year.